 Katie is financial analyst at Anders CPAs + Advisors.
 Her focus is business valuations, data analysis, forensic support in fraud, and forensic engagements.
 As an involved community member, Katie also serves as the President of the St. Louis Startup Ambassadors and the Treasurer of Epworth Children and Family Services.
 Katie's personal interests have lead her to be an active community member and patron to local restaurants, sporting events, concerts, and more.
 While committed to bettering St. Louis, Katie also enjoys international travel and exploring new countries, cities, and cultures.

-Amanda Auer is the Vice President of Development and works alongside our President & CEO Larry Chapman to execute and expand Seneca’s real estate development pipeline.
-After 15 years of experience, Amanda has a deep technical and legal understanding of the real estate development process and plays a vital role on the most financially complex projects.
+Amanda Auer is the Senior Vice President of Development at Green Street Real Estate Ventures.
+After 16 years of experience, Amanda has a deep technical and legal understanding of the real estate development process and plays a vital role on the most financially complex projects.
 Amanda is a licensed attorney and received a Corporate Counsel Award from the St. Louis Business Journal in 2018 and was featured in Vanguard Law Magazine in 2016.
 Amanda holds a Juris Doctorate from St. Louis University School of Law (2007) and a Bachelor of Science in Business Administration from the University of Missouri, Columbia (2003).
 Amanda is a member of the Urban Land Institute and serves as a board member and participates on the tax credit working group for the Missouri Growth Association.

 Bob and Deborah Dolgin